-- In order to exhibit in small engines, the 4-H member must Be enrolled in: Small Engines I - Crank It Up Pub.
-BU-08186 or Small Engines II - Warm It Up Pub.
-BU-08187 or Small Engines III - Tune It Up Pub.
+- In order to exhibit in small engines, the 4-H member must Be enrolled in: STEM/Small Engines I - Crank It Up Pub.
+BU-08186 or STEM/Small Engines II - Warm It Up Pub.
+BU-08187 or STEM/Small Engines III - Tune It Up Pub.
 BU-08188 - 2.
 See General Projects Guidelines - 3.
 This project should be no larger than a 4' x 4' display board.
 Exhibits must be portable.
 Exhibits larger than 3' x 3' require the member to contact the Extension office one week prior to exhibiting.
 No complete engines, lawn tractors, tillers, chainsaws, etc. are permitted for display.
 NOTE: No electrical power is available for state fair exhibits. - 4.
-County may submit one (1) entry to state fair and one (1) entry in the Ready4Life class.
+County may submit one (1) entry to state fair.